gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

 Open the Web Terminal to access the Altair emulator.
 Follow these steps.

 1. Familiarize yourself with the [Web Terminal](../start/20-Web-Terminal.md) and the CP/M operating system.
-1. To start the web terminal, from your web browser open the following link [http://aterminal.z8.web.core.windows.net/](http://aterminal.z8.web.core.windows.net/).
+1. To start the web terminal, from your web browser, navigate to `http://localhost` if you deployed the Altair emulator on your local machine, or `http://NAME_OR_IP_OF_COMPUTER_RUNNING_THE_ALTAIR_EMULATOR`.

     :::note